Log in

 • Kanban boards are like digital workspaces.
 They contain the big picture of your project that you want to visualize, whether you're building a car (Kanban was invented in the 1940s by Toyota!), managing a content plan, or organizing a bachelorette party.

-• Kanban lists are workflows inside your Kanban board.
+• Kanban lists are workflows within your Kanban board.
 In their most basic form, Kanban lists would appear on your board as "To do," "Doing," and "Done," but lists are most effective when they reflect the actual stages of your production line.
-So Kanban for an editorial calendar might include lists for "With editor," "Scheduled," and "Published."
+So, for example, a Kanban board for an editorial calendar might include lists for "With editor," "Scheduled," and "Published."

 • Kanban cards are tasks within your Kanban lists.
 In Kanban apps, cards are moved from one list to another along the production line—generally from left to right—until they're completed.